UHH-ISS/tsnzeek/README.md

 ### TSNZeek: An Open-source Intrusion Detection System for IEEE 802.1 Time-sensitive Networking

 This repository includes files, instructions, and examples to recognize attacks against IEEE 802.1Qcc and IEEE 802.1CB.
-Samples and further instructions for testing can be found in each software folder.
+Samples and further instructions for testing can be found under individual subfolders.

-note: The versions mentioned below are updated and should be changed in this guideline as well.
+# Environment and Prerequisites

-# Environment
+## Environment

 Scapy and Mininet need root to run.
 To avoid problems with `PATH`, create an alias for `sudo` that combines the users `PATH` and the path used by `root`.
 Use the alias to run Scapy and Mininet later.